Skip to main content

 Julia Gelardi, in her excellent study of four Romanov women, From Splendor to Revolution: The Romanov Women 1847 – 1928, includes this anecdote about the relationship between Marie Feodorovna and Charles Frederick Worth, the renowned Parisian couturier:

-Marie Feodorovna’s love of fine things inspired her husband to commission Peter Carl Faberge to create the first of his incomparable Imperial Easter Eggs in 1885.
-The Hen Egg was the beginning of a tradition that Marie Feodorovna’s son, Nicholas II, would continue gifting eggs to his mother and wife until 1917.
+Maria Feodorovna’s love of fine things inspired her husband to commission Peter Carl Faberge to create the first of his incomparable Imperial Easter Eggs in 1885.
+The Hen Egg was the beginning of a tradition that Maria Feodorovna’s son, Nicholas II, would continue gifting eggs to his mother and wife until 1917.

 Marie Feodorovna: Mother and Mother-in-Law

-As Marie Feodorovna’s children passed from adolescence to young adulthood, her attention turned to finding them suitable partners.
-Unwilling to have her favorite daughter, Xenia leave Russia, Marie Feodorovna was relieved when Xenia’s choice fell on her second cousin, Alexander Mikhailovich, known to the family as Sandro.
+As Maria Feodorovna’s children passed from adolescence to young adulthood, her attention turned to finding them suitable partners.
+Unwilling to have her favorite daughter, Xenia leave Russia, Maria Feodorovna was relieved when Xenia’s choice fell on her second cousin, Alexander Mikhailovich, known to the family as Sandro.

 From left: Marie Feodorovna with Alexander III and Grand Duke Michael; Center: Marie Feodorovna with her sons, Nicholas and George; right: Marie Feodorovna with Alexander III